 - Create a list of documents relevant to the case that are not in your possession

 Learn More: Guide to Reporting Hospital Fraud

 Report These Types of Hospital Fraud

 Hospital Fraud and other abuses exist in all healthcare industry segments and throughout the country.
-Our hospital fraud law firm can help when you’re ready to report fraud.
+Our hospital fraud law firm can help when you’re ready.

 Review some of the most common hospital fraud cases below.

 Inpatient services must be medically necessary and constitute an appropriate level of care.
 Patient admissions must be medically necessary, and implicit within the payment is that patient discharges are not premature.

 Upcoding APC diagnosis and the intentional manipulation of code assignments to avoid National Correct Coding Initiative (NCCI) edits are common forms of outpatient Hospital Fraud.

 The Outpatient Prospective Payment System (OPPS) rules require hospitals to submit claims for all OPPS services provided at the same hospital, to the same patient, on the same day, unless certain conditions are met.
 The submission of multiple claims for OPPS services delivered to the same patient on the same day may also violate the False Claims Act.

 Cost Report Fraud can include improper reporting of “pass-through” new technology and drugs, misreporting organ acquisition costs, false calculations with regard to graduate medical education (GME) and indirect graduate medical education (IME) costs, and more.